 We’ll do our best to match you with an available lender from our network.
 Provided you have submitted your application within business hours, we may be able to match you to a lender in as little as 60 minutes.

 If we find you a lender willing to assess your loan, we’ll pass your application to them.
 From there, they will contact you.
 If your lender approves you, they will send you their contract.
-If you agree to their terms, sign away, and the money will reach your account shortly after.
+If you agree to their terms, sign away, and your instant cash loan should arrive in your account so after.

 How much can I borrow with Monzi?

-Whether you need a small cash amount to see you through or a large amount to cover a significant purchase, Monzi may be able to help.
+Whether you need a small loan to see you through or a large amount to cover a significant purchase, Monzi may be able to help.

 In short, we work with lenders who may offer loans with fast approval from $300 to $10,000.
 With this, they’re typically divided into three categories, with each having their own unique features.
 See below for more details: